Skip to content

 I spend half my time working for Bird Studies Canada coordinating Canadian Christmas Bird Counts, the Great Backyard Bird Count, the eBird program, the BC Breeding Bird Atlas and the British Columbia Owl Survey.
 I also work as a consulting biologist, mostly on projects concerning the status of bird populations in Canada and the endangered landscapes of British Columbia.
 And I spend a lot of time writing about the natural world.

 Like all naturalists, I have always been concerned about the plight of species at risk, and spent eight very interesting and fulfilling years as co-chair for birds on the Committee on the Status of Endangered Wildlife in Canada.
-I was a founding director of the Okanagan Similkameen Conservation Alliance and am a member of the national board of the Nature Conservancy of Canada.
+I was a founding director of the Okanagan Similkameen Conservation Alliance and a member of the national board of the Nature Conservancy of Canada.

 My writing centres on the natural history of British Columbia and the biology of birds, including guide books, references, essays and anthologies.
 I also have written the text for photographic collections of colleagues who are much better photographers than I am.
-I’m also a consulting editor for natural history at Greystone Books, so if you have any book ideas please send them my way!

 I’m on Twitter @dickcannings.